-For this state-of-the-art addition to the Birmingham City University (BCU) campus, our multidisciplinary services delivered the project within budget and within programme.
+For this state-of-the-art addition to the Birmingham City University (BCU) campus, our multidisciplinary services delivered the award-winning project within budget and within programme.
 We achieved this through excellent working relationships with both client and design team and clear communication of procedures, requirements and aspirations that drove out risks at an early stage of the project.

 The 24,300m² Curzon Building was the second phase of BCU’s City Centre Campus expansion and our prior experience on adjacent projects provided us with a detailed knowledge of key local constraints, including ground condition, drainage, traffic, ecology and archaeology.